When old beliefs keep you stuck, therapy can help you move forward

 How I help

-I specialize in trauma recovery using EMDR, IFS (aka “parts work”), mindfulness, and other trauma-informed approaches.
+I specialize in changing the limiting beliefs that are holding you back using EMDR, IFS (aka “parts work”), mindfulness, and other trauma-informed approaches.
 Together, we explore how your experiences may be shaping your emotional responses, beliefs, and nervous system patterns, and support meaningful change at a deeper level.

 I help people feel more grounded, connected, and emotionally regulated again.